steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > Once submitted, using `squeue` we should the same results as before, again using a total of three nodes.
+> > Once submitted, using `squeue` we should see the same results as before, again using a total of three nodes.
 >{: .solution}
 {: .challenge}